kravchik/optimizer/README.md

 ## Disclaimer
 It is a library for automatic code optimization.
 Currently, it is best suited for math algorithm optimization: matrix, and vector math, for example.
-It works with Java and CSarp and can be easily extended to any new language.
+It can optimize Java and CSarp code and can easily be extended to any new language.

 ## Optimization
 ### write simple code -> run effective code